Read More

 Supporting Every Student

-Through differentiated instruction and assessment practices, individualized support, as well as robust Learning Support and English Language Learner programs, our teachers aim to meet every student at his or her level.
+Through differentiated instruction and assessment practices, individualized support, as well as robust Learning Support and English Language Learning programs, our teachers aim to meet every student at his or her level.

 Expanding Student Choice